iiasa/accelerator_service/README.md

 ## Prerequisites

 1. A Docker runtime on your development machine.
-2. A Kubernetes cluster on your development machine (e.g. via Docker Desktop)
+2. A Kubernetes cluster, either on your development machine or remotely.
+   * **Warning:** Docker Desktop on Windows, though has issues with building and Wine.
+   * On Linux, success has been had with Rancher desktop.

 Copy `.env*` files under root directory and remove `.sample` suffixes.